Moshe Dayan: Death and legacy

 The Telem party won two seats in the 1981 elections, but Dayan died shortly thereafter, in Tel Aviv, from a massive heart attack.
-He had been in ill-health since 1980, after he was diagnosed with colon cancer late that year.
+He had been in ill-health since 1980, after he was diagnosed with colon cancer later that year.
 He is buried in Nahalal in the moshav (a collective village) where he was raised.
 Following his death, the Lubavitcher Rebbe, Rabbi Menachem M. Schneerson, arranged that the yearlong memorial service of kaddish be recited in honor of Dayan.
 Dayan bequeathed his personal belongings to his bodyguard.
 In 2005, his eye patch was offered for sale on eBay with a starting bid of US$75,000.

 Dayan was a complex character; his opinions were never strictly black and white.
 He had few close friends; his mental brilliance and charismatic manner were combined with cynicism and lack of restraint.
 Ariel Sharon noted about Dayan:

 He would wake up with a hundred ideas.
 Of them ninety-five were dangerous; three more had to be rejected; the remaining two, however, were brilliant.

 He had courage amounting to insanity, as well as displays of a lack of responsibility.
 I would not say the same about his civil courage.
 Once Ben Gurion had asked me—what do I think of the decision to appoint Dayan as the Minister of Agriculture in his government.
 I said that it is important that Dayan sits in every government because of his brilliant mind—but never as prime minister.
 Ben Gurion asked: "why not as prime minister?".
 I replied then: "because he does not accept responsibility".

 In 1969, during an address to the students at Technion University in Haifa, Dayan regretted the fact that students are unfamiliar with the Arab villages that once inhabited the land: "We came to this country which was already populated by Arabs, and we are establishing... a Jewish state here.
 In considerable areas of the country we bought the lands from the Arabs.
 Jewish villages were built in the place of Arab villages.
 You do not even know the names of these Arab villages, and I do not blame you, because these geography books no longer exist; not only do the books not exist, the Arab villages are not there either.
-Nahalal arose in the place of Mahalul, Gevat - in the place of Jibta, Sarid - in the place of Haneifs and Kefar Yehoshua - in the place of Tell Shaman.
+Nahalal arose in the place of Mahalul, Gevat – in the place of Jibta, Sarid – in the place of Haneifs and Kefar Yehoshua – in the place of Tell Shaman.
 There is no one place built in this country that did not have a former Arab population."